nlpodyssey/waveny/README.md

 Run `waveny help` to see a list of available commands.
 Here is a recap:

-* `train`: train a new WaveNet model using SpaGO.
+* `train`: train a new WaveNet model using SpaGO, producing both SpaGO and `.nam` models.
 * `process-spago`: process a WAVE file using a pre-trained WaveNet SpaGO model, loaded from a file in "native" format.
-* `process-rt`: process a WAVE file using the custom Waveny real-time-capable WaveNet model, loaded from a NAM model-data JSON file.
+* `process-rt`: process a WAVE file using the custom Waveny real-time-capable WaveNet model, loaded from a `.nam` model-data file.
 * `process-torch`: process a WAVE file using a WaveNet SpaGO model, loaded and converted from a pre-trained NAM PyTorch/Lightning checkpoint file.
-* `live`: process audio input in real-time using the custom Waveny WaveNet model, loaded from a NAM model-data JSON file.
+* `live`: process audio input in real-time using the custom Waveny WaveNet model, loaded from a `.nam` model-data file.
 It uses PortAudio for I/O.

 For detailed usage and arguments of each command, execute: